What's the word on sustainability?

 Americans pay the least for food

-U.S. consumers spend just 10% of their disposable income on food each year, while those in other countries spend much more.
-Of that 10% we spend on food, 46% is for food eaten at home and 54% is for food eaten away from home.
+U.S. consumers spend just 9% of their disposable income on food each year, while those in other countries spend much more.
+For instance, Brazilians spend 17% of their income on food.
+People in China spend 22% of their disposable income on food.

 One U.S. farm feeds 172 people